 Since its creation in 2020, NCDV-PAC received $3.8 million in contributions through December 31, 2023.
 It spent almost exactly the same amount in fundraising, related expenses and overhead like accounting, database management and IT.
 There were no listed expenditures at all–not one dime–for political contributions, mission advocacy, voter outreach or any of the other elements one might associate with a genuine political organization.
 And since the fundraising and back-office expenditures essentially matched contributions, there’s no big war chest going into the 2024 election cycle.

 Outrageous, I say.
 It’s so bad that even NCDV-PAC admits on its website in the smallest possible type at the very bottom of a long page reached only by deep scrolling, “A large portion of the donations given to our organization are used to help offset the costs associated with fundraising.”
 Would-be suckers donors on the phone quickly pressured to commit to a donation, of course, are not told about this, even if they ask like I did.
 Instead, the soundboard technician is taught just to end the call.
-Clearly, uninformed folks on the line is the bred and butter of NCDV-PAC.
+Clearly, uninformed folks on the line is the bread and butter of NCDV-PAC.

 According to NCDV-PAC’s filings, most of the money raised went to a handful of vendors whose names pop up in filings for other faux charities.
 It’s highly likely they are the ones behind NCDV-PAC rather than, say, good-spirited citizens coming together to form a “coalition” to help those who need help.
 Among the named vendors: GSI Inc., Warren, Mich.; Public Support Services Inc, Fort Lauderdale, Fla.; Political Response Inc., Sheridan, Wyo.; United Calling Solutions Inc., Kennesaw, Ga.; and Campaign Marketing Inc., Knoxville, Tenn.